Singapore national football team: AFF Championship triumph (2004–2012)

-Radojko Avramović, nicknamed 'Raddy' by Singaporeans, is Singapore's most decorated and longest serving coach from 2003 to 2012, winning the AFF Championship three times.

 Singapore 2–0 Lebanon on 26 March 2008 at the Old Kallang National Stadium.

 Radojko Avramović took over as coach of the flailing and deflated Singapore national football team in July 2003.
 Singapore started the 2004 AFF Championship as underdogs but a 1–1 draw in their first game against hosts Vietnam, another draw against Indonesia, and wins against Cambodia and Laos saw them qualify for the semi-finals.

 Singapore were drawn against Myanmar in the two-legged semi-finals.
 Singapore took a 4–3 away lead back home for the second leg.
 In the ill-tempered second leg, three Myanmar players were sent off and a reserve Myanmar goalkeeper even threw a water bottle at defender S. Subramani.
 Singapore went on to win 4–2 after extra time for an 8–5 aggregate victory.

 Singapore then won the first leg of the two-legged final against Indonesia 3–1 in Jakarta, before winning 2–1 (5–2 on aggregate) in the second leg in front of a strong 55,000 home crowd at the former National Stadium.

 In 2006, Avramović then led Singapore into the 2007 AFC Asian Cup qualifiers with a 2–0 victory at home over Iraq, but Singapore failed to build on this victory and then lost away to Palestine.
 The Singapore team then took on China away in Tianjin and lost to an injury time penalty.
 China travelled to Singapore for the second meeting and the Singapore defence held out for a 0–0 draw.
-A subsequent 2–4 loss to Iraq dashed Singapore's hopes of qualifying for the Asian Cup.
-The Asian Cup qualifying campaign ended with a default 3–0 victory over Palestine, who were unable to fulfil the fixture.
+A subsequent 2–4 loss to Iraq dashed Singapore's hopes of qualifying for the AFC Asian Cup.
+The AFC Asian Cup qualifying campaign ended with a default 3–0 victory over Palestine, who were unable to fulfil the fixture.